 There is no statutory threshold for market share that will necessarily give rise to market power, nor a statutory safe harbour below which a firm will not be considered dominant.
-However, market share is 'usually a necessary, but not sufficient'44 condition of finding market power, and will ordinarily be considered together with other factors.
-Market share may be measured on the basis of revenues, unit sales, sales or production capacity or natural resource reserves, depending on which 'best reflects the current and future competitive significance of competitors'.45 In addition to the actual share, the Bureau will consider the distribution of market share among a firm's competitors, as well as market share fluctuations.
+However, market share is 'usually a necessary, but not sufficient'39 condition of finding market power, and will ordinarily be considered together with other factors.
+Market share may be measured on the basis of revenues, unit sales, sales or production capacity or natural resource reserves, depending on which 'best reflects the current and future competitive significance of competitors'.40 In addition to the actual share, the Bureau will consider the distribution of market share among a firm's competitors, as well as market share fluctuations.

-Although the Bureau has historically taken the position that a single firm market share below 35 per cent will be considered unlikely to give rise to a finding of market power, the 2019 Guidelines state only that a market share below 50 per cent will 'generally only prompt further examination' if it is believed that the anticompetitive conduct is likely to result in increased market share in a reasonable period.46 On the other hand, a single firm market share above 50 per cent (or a combined share above 65 per cent, in the case of joint dominance) will 'generally prompt further examination'.
-In the Tele-Direct case, the Tribunal held that where market share is 80 per cent or greater, it will look for 'extenuating circumstances' and 'generally, ease of entry' to outweigh a prima facie finding of market power.47 In practice, contested abuse of dominance cases both before and after Tele-Direct have involved market shares of 80 to 100 per cent, usually in highly concentrated markets.
+Although the Bureau has historically taken the position that a single firm market share below 35 per cent will be considered unlikely to give rise to a finding of market power, the 2019 Guidelines state only that a market share below 50 per cent will 'generally only prompt further examination' if it is believed that the anticompetitive conduct is likely to result in increased market share in a reasonable period.41 On the other hand, a single firm market share above 50 per cent (or a combined share above 65 per cent, in the case of joint dominance) will 'generally prompt further examination'.
+In the Tele-Direct case, the Tribunal held that where market share is 80 per cent or greater, it will look for 'extenuating circumstances' and 'generally, ease of entry' to outweigh a prima facie finding of market power.42 In practice, contested abuse of dominance cases both before and after Tele-Direct have involved market shares of 80 per cent to 100 per cent, usually in highly concentrated markets.

 iv Barriers to entry; other factors

 As market share is not determinative of market power, the Bureau will also consider the barriers to entry that may be present in the market, including: